 St. Joseph’s University Medical Center has a rich, more than 150 year history, and the anesthesia residency training program- New Jersey’s oldest - has been training leaders in the field for over 60 years.
 It has once again been recognized by U.S. News and World Report as one of the New York metropolitan area’s finest hospitals and was named by the Leapfrog Group as one of the nation’s top 53 teaching hospitals.
 Both the hospital and the anesthesia department continue to grow, providing our residents with the finest clinical and academic training in a world-class institution.

 With 24 residents (8/year), our program is a comfortable size allowing for a “small-program” feel with personalized attention but in a “big-program” setting with all the necessary resources, the latest educational modalities and broad clinical experiences.
-As a major teaching hospital affiliated with New York Medical College our residents experience all the advantages of both university-based and community-based training.
-Residents will not only learn but also teach medical students from NYMC and other schools.
+As a major teaching hospital with several medical school affiliations including Hackensack Meridian School of Medicine at Seton Hall university, Rowan University School of Osteopathic Medicine and St. George’s University School of Medicine, our residents experience all the advantages of both university-based and community-based training.
+Teaching medical students and learning how to teach are integral components of our training.
 Our Simulation Laboratory provides residents with a variety of learning experiences to advance their technical and non-technical skills, decision making, team work, task management and situational awareness.
 We have designed an innovative “Leadership Symposium” helping to train all our residents to become future leaders in our specialty.
 I invite you to see a small sample of recent leaders we have produced under the “Leaders in Anesthesia” heading on this website.

 With the recent completion of St. Joseph’s Critical Care Building, residents train in an ultra-modern, state-of-the-art facility encompassing new operating rooms, intensive care units, a same-day surgical facility and emergency rooms.
 The area around the hospital has also changed with new eateries, businesses, a fitness center, a new parking garage and affordable resident/student housing.